Mark 8:11-12 (ESV)

 Then Jesus laid His hands on his eyes again, and he opened his eyes, his sight was restored, and he saw everything clearly.

 Jesus took the blind man by the hand and led him out.
 Then healed him.
 They were away from the people/crowd because Jesus cares, but did not want to reveal too much of Himself yet.
 He had come to save from sin’s power not just do good deeds and heal.
 Jesus was aware that God the Father was in control of His timetable and it would be in fact God the Father that would reveal Jesus as king by the giving of His life.
 Jesus was not seeking to win over people just by religious of political favor and so he told the man healed from blindness, “do not even enter the village.”
 For like the blind man, it is by a personal spiritual encounter that God the Father reveals His Son to people and opens their eyes to His saving grace.

 But turning and seeing his disciples, he rebuked Peter and said, “Get behind me, Satan!
 For you are not setting your mind on the things of God, but on the things of man.”

 Get behind Me Satan?

-Let us never forget Jesus was tempted in all way as we are.
-Peter points to the fact that Jesus is good says (I am paraphrasing), “nothing bad should ever come on You Lord.”
-Jesus knows that He is good and without sin, but fact is He alone must die.
+Let us never forget Jesus was tempted in all ways as we are.
+Peter points to the fact that Jesus is good and says (I am paraphrasing), “nothing bad should ever come on You Lord.”
+Jesus knows that He is good and without sin, but the fact is He alone must die.
 He says to Peter, “Get behind Me Satan.”
 Jesus is to stand firm against opposition to what God sent Him to do which was suffering, death, and resurrection.